 In addition to feeling severe pain in your back and/or side below your ribs, a number of other signs and symptoms may also occur with kidney stones.
 One of the most common is problems with urination.
 This includes pain while urinating, urine that appears cloudy or smells differently than it normally does, or feeling an urge to urinate more often than usual.
 Blood present in the urine due to kidney stones can also cause urine to appear brown, pink, or red.

 Some people with kidney stones may also experience nausea and vomiting—as well as chills or fever if an infection has occurred.
 You should see a doctor if pain accompanies nausea, vomiting, chills, or fever.
 Other reasons to seek medical help include:

 - pain that becomes so severe you can’t sit, stand, or lie down comfortably

 - having a hard time urinating

 If you’re uncertain whether your symptoms might be related to kidney stones, the clock may provide you with clues.
 Pain from kidney stones usually starts either late or early in the morning.
 This is because people generally urinate less frequently at night or in the early morning, and the ureter is usually constricted in the morning.
-The UMMC reports that kidney stone attacks occur less frequently in the late afternoon.

 Your doctor can help confirm the presence of kidney stones by administering diagnostic tests.
 Depending on your specific symptoms, your doctor may suggest a blood or urine test.
 You may have kidney stones if your blood contains too much calcium or uric acid, or if you’re excreting certain substances in your urine.
 An imaging test can actually show whether you have kidney stones in your urinary tract.